Rifugio Pordenone

 About this place

-This refuge stands at the roots of Val Montanaia, surrounded by the Friulian Dolomites, isolated among the mountains and almost lost in time.
+This mountain hut stands at the roots of Val Montanaia, surrounded by the Friulian Dolomites, isolated among the mountains and almost lost in time.
 Pordenone, in fact, can be reached by car via a long road from Cimolais through the wild Dolomites.
 The facility was expanded in the 1970s, and the welcome is just that of an authentic mountain lodge.
 For an even “wilder” experience, the lodge has a few treehouses set up nearby, unfurnished and lacking amenities; sleeping bag and night under the stars.

 Why visit it